aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/signature/add-signature-line/_index.md

 ## **Introduction**

-Aspose.Cells provides the [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property to add the signature line of the worksheet.
+Aspose.Cells provides the [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property to add the signature line to the worksheet.

 ## **How to Add Signature Line to Worksheet**

-The following sample code demonstrates how to make use of [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property to add the signature line of the worksheet.
+The following sample code demonstrates how to make use of the [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property to add the signature line to the worksheet.
 The screenshot shows the effect of the sample code on the sample Excel file after execution.

 ![todo:image_alt_text](add-signature-line.png)